Teaching and Learning

 Amid the pandemic, a revised set of academic policies for the College and Graduate School are designed to support the active participation of both instructors and students during online and hybrid instruction.

-All academic departments are currently planning their curriculum and course offerings to accommodate the three-term calendar.
-This planning is guided by the following assumptions:
+All academic departments have planned their curriculum and course offerings to accommodate the three-term calendar.
+This planning has been guided by the following assumptions:

 - Courses with 20 or more students will be offered remotely.